kolkhis/lac/ref/uws.md

 expected; the goal is to compare and contrast ideas to build a solid foundation of knowledge.

 Fill out this worksheet as you watch the unit video.
+Discussion posts can be completed afterwards, answers to be posted in Discord.

 #### Discussion Post #1